An explicit isomorphism of different representations of the Ext functor using residue currents: Introduction

 Analogously, there is also a generalization of Dolbeault cohomology to represent $\Ext^k(\mathcal{F},G)$ as the $k$th cohomology of $\Hom(\mathcal{F},\currs^{0,\bullet}(G))$.
 The main result of this paper is to give an explicit isomorphism between these two representations of $\Ext^k(\mathcal{F},G)$.
 The key tool that we introduce for explicitly describing this isomorphism is a residue current $R$ associated with a twisted resolution $(F,a)$.
 The residue current $R$ is a current with values in $C^\bullet(\cover,\Homs^\bullet(F,F))$, which we describe in Section~\ref{section:residue}.
 This construction is a generalization of the residue current associated with a locally free resolution of a sheaf, as introduced by Andersson and Wulcan in \cite{AW1}, which in turn is a generalization of the classical Coleff--Herrera product introduced in \cite{CH}.

 \begin{theorem} Let $\mathcal{F}$ be a coherent $\holo_X$-module, and let $G$ be a holomorphic vector bundle on $X$.
 Let $(F,a)$ be a twisted resolution of $\mathcal{F}$, and let $R$ be the associated residue current.
-Then there is an isomorphism between the above mentioned representations of $\Ext^k(\mathcal{F},G)$:
+Then there is a quasi-isomorphism

 given by